 Presentations and Talks

 - Moss, F., Rohrmeier, M. (2017, June).
 Integrating transformational and hierarchical models of extended tonality.
-9th European Music Analysis Conference (EuroMAC), Strasbourg, France.
+Spoken paper at the 9th European Music Analysis Conference (EuroMAC), Strasbourg, France.

 - Harasim, D.; Moss, F., Neuwirth, M. & Rohrmeier M. (2017, May).
 Beethoven’s String Quartets: Introducing an XML-Based Corpus of Harmonic Labels Using a New Annotation System.
 Music Encoding Conference, Tours, France.